How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 1. Set a Custom Picture Style on Your Camera

 In most cameras, the Picture Style menu will be near the front of your Menu settings.
-For a Nikon-based example of this workflow, follow Marie’s version of this workflow.
-Fuji, , Olympus, and smartphone cameras all have their version of picture control settings.
+For a Nikon-based example of this workflow, follow Marie’s version of this workflow. , Pentax, Olympus, and smartphone cameras all have their version of picture control settings.
 I use a Canon 5DmkIII.

 Select Picture Style to get into the sub-menu.
 Then select a User Default‘ profile and dial in settings that make sense for your typical adjustments.

-In my editing, I find myself often reducing contrast, and saturation — so I’ve dialled in the settings to do these adjustments.
-Don’t be afraid to change the colour tone, or apply a black-and-white conversion, because you’ll have the original RAW data to revert to if needed.
+In my editing, I find often reducing contrast, and saturation — so I’ve dialled in the settings to do these adjustments.
+Don’t be afraid to change the colour tone, or apply a black-and-white conversion, because you’ll have the RAW data to revert to if needed.

 This varies by camera.
 Here’s what my adjustment looks like: